Lyttle-Development/LyttleScoreboardEconomy/README.md

 - `has(OfflinePlayer player, double amount)`: Checks if the player has at least the specified amount.
 - `withdrawPlayer(OfflinePlayer player, double amount)`: Withdraws the specified amount from the player's balance.

+## Support

+If you encounter any issues or have any questions, please [open an issue](https://github.com/Lyttle-Development/LyttleScoreboardEconomy/issues) on GitHub.

 ## Contributing

 Contributions are welcome!
 Please read the [contributing guidelines](CONTRIBUTING.md) before getting started.